Hot work safety tips

 There were nearly 5,000 hot work-related structure fires between 2014 and 2018 in the US.
 Many of these incidents happened because the worker didn’t properly prepare, secure, and audit the workspace first.

 Incident prevention is all about building good habits.
 Instill the right behaviors within your team, and you won’t have to worry about routine variables leading to a major incident.
-If you follow these hot work safety tips, you can stop fire and electrical hazards from damaging the worksite, stopping production, and injuring workers.
+If you follow these tips and give your workers hot work training, you can stop fire and electrical hazards from damaging the worksite, stopping production, and injuring workers.

 These are tips for before starting hot work activities: